Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 His bold agenda and inspirational approach helped generate the largest turnout in a New York City mayoral race in at least three decades.
 It also spooked some business leaders and voices in the Jewish community, who otherwise support Democrats but oppose some of Mamdani’s past statements about personal wealth accumulation and Israel.

-Mamdani defeated former Gov. Andrew Cuomo, who was running as an independent and actually earned Trump’s endorsement on the eve of the election.
+Trump, who actually endorsed Mamdani's independent opponent, former Democratic Gov. Andrew Cuomo, falsely called Mamdani a communist on the eve of the election.

-And while many progressives are thrilled, some Republicans in Washington were quietly rooting for a Mamdani victory.
-Even before his victory was final, Republican campaign committees launched attack ads against more than a dozen vulnerable House Democrats in New York and New Jersey linking them to Mamdani and his far-left politics.
+Some Republicans in Washington were quietly rooting for a Mamdani victory.
+Even before his win was final, Republican campaign committees launched attack ads against more than a dozen vulnerable House Democrats in New York and New Jersey linking them to Mamdani and his far-left politics.

 The ad campaign is expected to extend to Democrats across the country ahead of next year’s midterms.